andrewbridge/Musical-Review/reviews/Week 4 - The Kinks - Arthur (Or the Decline and Fall of the British Empire).md

 ## Andre said:

-"Despite the themes, and the fact it's a concept album, I'll admit I didn't have too much noted to discuss.
-I enjoy the album a lot; it's incredibly listenable, I can't go too much further than that for some reason.
-I'll definitely revisit it for the pure pleasure."
+"An enjoyable album, one that is incredibly easy to consume.
+The vocal harmonies are a joy to listen to.
+Whilst nothing particularly stands out, I'll definitely revisit Arthur for the pure pleasure."

 7/10